-Even with a successful surgical outcome, it may take up to one year before your pain subsides completely and full foot function returns.
-Generally, the earlier you can address your tendon dysfunction, the better and quicker your post-surgical outcome will be.
-More severe cases of flat-footedness and those with limited foot function prior to surgery will likely take longer to heal.
+It may take up to a year before your pain subsides completely and full foot function returns.
+However, the earlier you address your tendon dysfunction, the better your post-surgical outcome will be.
+More severe cases will likely take longer to heal.

 During the healing process, you'll want to follow your healthcare provider's instructions about engaging in weight bearing activities with your leg and when to start a rehabilitation program.
 You'll likely be referred to a physical therapist to help in your healing process.

 Addressing posterior tibial tendonitis early is the best way to avoid bigger issues later.
 Early intervention can reduce the damage to your foot and ankle and help you avoid surgery.